eStep/docker-intro/Docker-use-cases.md

 ---

 # application centric
-- Docker is optimized for deployment of applications, not machines os systems
+- Docker is optimized for deployment of applications, not machines or systems

 ---